Shift3/standards-and-practices/standards/code-versioning.md

 ### I need to increment my project's minor version

 1. Be sure your feature branch changes have been reviewed and approved by your project's lead developer
-2. Checkout to your base branch (develop or master, whatever you use as your source of truth) and pull your changes
+2. Checkout to your base branch (develop or main, whatever you use as your source of truth) and pull your changes
 3. Create your tag using `git tag v0.2.0`, remembering to increment from the last minor version, keeping the major version the same and resetting the patch version to 0.
 4. Push your tag to GitHub.com using `git push origin <YOUR-TAG-NAME>`
    _Note: < YOUR-TAG-NAME > would be replaced by `v0.2.0` in our above example and *must* match_